Bachelor of Performing Arts (Acting)

 • Education — drama teachers, acting coaches, or discipline specialists.

-Domestic Student Application Process
+Domestic Student Application & Audition Process

 Admission is talent-based and highly competitive due to limited places.